sahiln19/resturant-project/README.md

-# Burger_House_06-03-24
-Learn how to create a stunning restaurant website from scratch using HTML, CSS, and JavaScript!
+ create a stunning restaurant website  using HTML, CSS, and JavaScript!